Python Read All Existing Cells in Excel

 >>>

 >>> print_rows () ('hello', 'world!') >>> # Insert a cavalcade before the existing column i ("A") >>> sheet . insert_cols ( idx = 1 ) >>> print_rows () (None, 'hello', 'earth!') >>> # Insert 5 columns between cavalcade 2 ("B") and 3 ("C") >>> canvass . insert_cols ( idx = 3 , corporeality = v ) >>> print_rows () (None, 'hello', None, None, None, None, None, 'earth!') >>> # Delete the created columns >>> canvass . delete_cols ( idx = 3 , amount = 5 ) >>> sheet . delete_cols ( idx = one ) >>> print_rows () ('hello', 'world!') >>> # Insert a new row in the beginning >>> sail . insert_rows ( idx = 1 ) >>> print_rows () (None, None) ('hello', 'world!') >>> # Insert iii new rows in the kickoff >>> canvass . insert_rows ( idx = ane , amount = 3 ) >>> print_rows () (None, None) (None, None) (None, None) (None, None) ('hello', 'world!') >>> # Delete the commencement 4 rows >>> sheet . delete_rows ( idx = 1 , amount = 4 ) >>> print_rows () ('hello', 'world!')
+The but thing you demand to remember is that when inserting new data (rows or columns), the insertion happens before the idx parameter.

 So, if you exercise insert_rows(1), it inserts a new row before the existing outset row.